search close

 Install with Package Manager

-The HAProxy module can be installed via the package manager of most major OS versions:
+The HAProxy module can be installed via the package manager of most major operating system versions:

 • Alpine: sudo apk add sigsci-module-haproxy